Mwalek/multitasker-alerts/README.md

 # Multitasker Alerts

-This extension triggers an alert when a new ticket arrives on atlassian.net.
+This extension triggers an alert when a new ticket arrives on Jira Service Management.

 ## Credits